 Furthermore, a weakening of the rate of exchange for the US dollar or the pound sterling (in which our revenue is principally denominated) against the Indian rupee (in which a significant portion of our costs are denominated) also adversely affects our results.
 Fluctuations between the pound sterling or the Indian rupee and the US dollar also expose us to translation risk when transactions denominated in pound sterling or Indian rupees are translated to US dollars, our reporting currency.
-For example, the pound sterling appreciated by an average of 4.9% against the US dollar in the nine months ended December 31, 2014 as compared to the average exchange rate in fiscal 2013, but depreciated by an average 0.9% in fiscal 2013 as compared to the average exchange rate in fiscal 2012.
-Similarly, the Indian rupee depreciated by an average of 1.4% against the US dollar in the nine months ended December 31, 2014 as compared to the average exchange rate in fiscal 2013, by an average of 11.0% in fiscal 2014 as compared to the average exchange rate in fiscal 2013 and by an average of 1.0% in fiscal 2014 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 and by an average of 1.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 as compar
+For example, the pound sterling appreciated by an average of 4.9% against the US dollar in the nine months ended December 31, 2014 as compared to the average exchange rate in the nine months ended December 31, 2013 and by an average of 0.6% in fiscal 2014 as compared to the average exchange rate in fiscal 2012.
+Similarly, the Indian rupee depreciated by an average of 1.4% against the US dollar in the nine months ended December 31, 2014 as compared to the average exchange rate in the nine months ended December 31, 2013, by an average of 11.0% in fiscal 2014 as compared to the average exchange rate in fiscal 2013 and by an average of 13.5% in fiscal 2013 as compared to the average exchange rate in fiscal 2013 as compared to the average exchange rate in fiscal 2013.